 Provides an overview of each community, what is driving change, and the various challenges and opportunities.
-Part B also contains the spatial vision and guiding principles.
+Part B also contains the spatial vision and guiding principles. associated with these areas and resources.
+New development can place pressure on areas of cultural significance to Kāi Tahu, including wāhi tūpuna.

-This Spatial Plan will assist Council and the community to be responsive to change rather than reactive.
+This Spatial Plan will assist Council, rūnaka, stakeholders and the community to be responsive to change rather than reactive.
 The Spatial Plan also draws together various central, regional and local government directives and will assist with alignment in Council's decision making and planning for the future.